jckkrr/jckkrr/README.md

 My investigations have: 🛂: exposed World Cup passport fraud for The New York Times; 🗞️ been front-page news for The Age; 📻: been broadcast by the ABC; 💰 informed federal anti-money laundering investigations; and 🚓: featured in Interpol briefings.

-Areas of interest: 🕵️: cyber and OSINT; :mag: fact-checking and anti-disinformation; 👥: corporate intelligence; :soccer: gambling investigations; ✈️: aviation as a source of alternative data; and🗳️: government data.
+Areas of interest: cyber and OSINT; fact-checking and anti-disinformation; corporate intelligence; gambling investigations; aviation as a source of alternative data; and government data.

 📍 Melbourne, Australia